nimariahi/train-station-density-map/readme.md

 # Plot choropleth map using R

 This is a short demonstration example on how to use `R` and the `R` package `ggplot2` to produce a choropleth map.

-The geographic polygons are colored based on a statistic computed from a non GIS data source:
+## What visualization problems are solved

+A colored choropleth map is produced from a shape file and an external data source.
+There are two layers of polygons: the colored polygons based on second-level political entities (*Gemeinden*) and white boundaries based on frist-level poltical entities (*Kantone*).

 - **Geographic polygons**: political boundaries in Switzerland
 - **The visualized statistic**: density of train stations (/km^2)